-Many small business owners will know that cash is key to a business’ survival.
+Many small business owners will know that cash is key to a business’s survival.
 On the surface, it’s enough to know that as long as your income exceeds your outgoings, the business will be ok.
 But what are some of the common cash flow mistakes that small business owners make?
-I’ve rounded up my Top 10 here, and finish off with a few top tips on how to avoid them.
+I’ve rounded up my Top 10 here, and finish off with a few top tips on how to avoid them – plus a short 15 minute webinar summarising what you need to know.

 1. Cash does not equal profit